Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 28. Sulfadimezin.

-Synthetic chemotherapeutic antibacterial drug of the sulfonamide group.
+Synthetic chemotherapy antibacterial drug sulfonamide group.

 Indications for use